Kong-Artist/hardware-learnathon/light_theremin/HOWTO.md

 2. We’re going to use Arduino’s `tone()` function to play a sound on pin 4.
 Write code that calls either `tone(pin, frequency)` or `tone(pin, frequency, duration)` and experiment with different frequency values.

-3. Check out our code in `light_theremin_speaker.ino` and, again, notice the upper and lower frequency constants at the top.
+3. Check out our code in `speaker.ino` and, again, notice the upper and lower frequency constants at the top.
 Copy these values into your code and set them to the highest frequency that doesn’t hurt your ears (or ours!!) and the lowest frequency that doesn’t sound too buzzy.

 ####Putting It All Together